14 MILLION MONITORING-EVENTS PER YEAR, ORDERS BY THE SECOND, UP TO ONE’S EARS IN ADRENALIN: ONE NIGHT WITH THE TROUBLESHOOTERS IN THE OC OF NTS.

-When you monitor networks of 500 customers with more than 14.800 devices around the globe with live- monitoring, something is always happening somewhere.
+When you monitor networks of 1000 customers with more than 50.000 devices around the globe with live- monitoring, something is always happening somewhere.
 A power failure in Florida, faulty hardware in Cape Town – and the system comes to a standstill.
 At the same time, an alarm is received at the Operations Center (OC) at NTS.
-This happens 94,000 times a month and more than half of it has to be considered as critical.
+More than half of them have to be considered as critical.
 These have to be rectified in a very short time.

 EVERY SECOND COUNTS HERE